 The physical symptoms of consumption could now be rationalised as reflecting the victim’s moral virtue, and consumptive women were increasingly presented as too good and beautiful to live.
 (Sontag)

 Sontag’s point that this contributes to the twentieth century’s (and arguably twenty-first century’s) cult of thinness is not simplistic, I do not think, but I also think that this goes back far earlier, and tuberculosis was just one vehicle among many that could be used in the propaganda for enforcing very specific dogma about what constituted femininity as inherently weak.

 It goes back very far, which is perhaps why it is taking so very long to displace, and the overwhelmingly white, young, extremely thin and entirely able-bodied casts of almost all fashion shows until really very recently is testament to how entirely embedded the idea of the thin white female as the paragon of femininity and beauty has taken root in Western imagination.
-You might at this point begin to think that my introduction of the discourse of models and the fashion industry in general is a basic-bitch argument.
+You might at this point begin to think that my introduction of the discourse of models and the fashion industry in general is a trivial argument.
 But that just also goes to show how embedded the idea that the realm of fashion is the realm of silly little women.

 Food is a convenient metaphor for existence